Kindergarten begins in the fall of each school year.

 Choosing the Right School

 Once you've found out when your child will start kindergarten, the next step is finding a school.
 Every child in Calgary has a designated school at the CBE.
-You can find yours by using our find a school
+You can find yours by using our

 We also have a variety of alternative programs available to our students.
-Visit our Program Options
+Visit our

-to find out what we offer.
+Program Options to find out what we offer.

 Registering for Kindergarten